tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 # English Auction with permit configuration

 This is an implementation of the auction contract in which the standard `Configure` entrypoint is replaced by one that accepts a batch of optional permits that can be used to configure auctions for accounts different than `SENDER.` This could serve useful for applications looking to allow users without tez to auction off their assets.
 See [One-step Permit](https://gitlab.com/tzip/tzip/-/merge_requests/151) for reference.

+# English Auction with Auction Fee

+This is a version of the Auction contract in which an address fixed at contract origination gets a fixed percent of any sale that takes place using the contract.